vvv-school/tutorial_dl-tuning/README.md

 Once done, check that a folder named `images_lists` inside `id_2objects` has been created and contains the `train.txt`, `val.txt`, `test.txt` and `labels.txt`.

-[**OPTIONAL**] Look at the content of `imageset_config.yml`: can you understand how we are defining the train/val/test sets?
+[**NOTE**] Look at the content of `imageset_config.yml`: can you understand how we are defining the train/val/test sets?
 Can you understand whether the generated image lists are correct, based on the configuration file?

 #### Configure (and understand) the script